 In 1995 the legislature passed NRS 540A.250-285, allowing for the creation of a district for the remediation of the quality of water that is available for municipal, industrial, or domestic use.
-In 1997, the Washoe County Board of Commissioners (Board) passed Ordinance 1000 creating District No. 24 (the Central Truckee Meadows Remediation District) in accordance with NRS540A.250 to address the tetrachloroethene (PCE) contamination of groundwater needed to meet water demands in southern Washoe County.
+In 1997, the Washoe County Board of Commissioners (Board) passed Ordinance 1000 creating District No. 24 (the Central Truckee Meadows Remediation District or CTMRD) in accordance with NRS540A.250 to address the tetrachloroethene (PCE) contamination of groundwater needed to meet water demands in southern Washoe County.

-The Board is required to amend the Central Truckee Meadows Remediation District (CTMRD) boundaries when necessary.
+The Board is required to amend the CTMRD boundaries when necessary.
 These boundary changes are accomplished through an ordinance amendment, required by NRS 540A.262 to be introduced by the Board at a public hearing.

-The CTMRD boundaries include both a Service Area Boundary and a Contaminant Boundary.
+The CTMRD boundaries include both a Service Area boundary and a Contaminant Area boundary.

-Pursuant to NRS540A.250(3)(b), the Service Area Boundary includes the wholesale and retail service areas of any water purveyor with groundwater wells located inside the area contaminated by PCE (i.e., inside the Contaminant Boundary).
-The Truckee Meadows Water Authority (TMWA) has wells inside the Contaminant Boundary and the CTMRD Service Area includes that part of the TMWA service area which includes those wells.
-The CTMRD
+Pursuant to NRS540A.250(3)(b), the Service Area boundary includes the wholesale and retail service areas of any water purveyor with groundwater wells located inside the area contaminated by PCE (i.e., inside the Contaminant Area boundary).
+The Truckee